 - National only allows extensions for members of the Emerald Club loyalty program.
 Drivers should always enter their frequent renter numbers when making reservations, as agents may have more flexibility with loyal customers.

-Drivers, fortunately, have multiple options when looking to extend a rental.
-We frequently recommend the following steps to provide a price comparison:
+Want to extend a rental?
+You have multiple options.
+We recommend the following steps to provide a price comparison:

-Consider returning the first vehicle on-time and picking up a new one.
+Consider returning your vehicle on time and pick up a new one.
 Need a quick quote?
 Our system can send you a quote with discounted rates 24 hours a day.
-A quick set of quotes from AutoSlash would be useful before that call to the rental car company.
+Get quotes before making that call to the rental car company.

 - Avis Changes to Reservations